appu1232/Discord-Selfbot/README.md

 - Set your game to anything quickly and easily.
 - Add custom commands/reactions.
 The commands get stored in ``commands.json`` which has some sample commands added to start with.
 - Smart MyAnimeList search of anime and manga/LNs using google custom search (and if that fails, using myanimelist's api for search)
-- Python debugger.
+- Python interpreter.
 Modeled off of RoboDanny's ?debug command.
 Does both exec() and eval().
+Ability to save and load scripts.
 - Save/output the last n number of messages from a chat, including any messages that were deleted.
 - Get detailed information about a server and all of its members.
 - Quote a message from a user, even if it was deleted.